 Figure 9.
-Schematic drawing which shows the pneumatic system of a train brake and a detail of the pneumatic action while braking; (a) Main air tank, (b) Generic pipe, (c) Brake cylinder, (d) Brake wheel, (e) Exhaust pressure system and (f) Central braking controls and emergency button.
+Schematic drawing showing the pneumatic system of a train brake and the pneumatic action while braking: (a) main air tank, (b) generic pipe, (c) brake cylinder, (d) brake wheel, (e) exhaust pressure system and (f) central braking controls and emergency button.

-A typical braking system for rail locomotive consists of a pneumatic circuit enabling the action of mechanical pads on the rotating wheel.
-This system starts from the locomotive and a circuit propagates the pneumatic force when the brakes are activated, as shown in Figure 9.
-Railway brakes have mainly three roles:
+A typical braking system for locomotives consists of a pneumatic circuit enabling the mechanical pads to act on the rotating wheel.
+This system starts from the locomotive, and a circuit propagates the pneumatic force when the brakes are activated, as shown in Figure 9.
+Railway brakes have three principal roles:

-Reducing or stopping the speed of the train;
+Reducing or stopping the speed of the train

-Balancing the weight during slopes to maintain a constant speed;
+Balancing its weight while on slopes to maintain a constant speed

-Parking the train when not moving or at the station stop.
+Parking the train when stationary or at a station stop.

 The testing of the brake system can be done through an automated test setup.
-The pressure values referred to the brake pipe, braking cylinder and auxiliary reservoir are mainly checked to perform their effectiveness.
-Those parameters are plotted as a function of time and compared to the design curves, which are determined under optimal conditions.
+The pressure values in the brake pipe, braking cylinder and auxiliary reservoir are checked primarily to assess their effectiveness.
+These parameters are plotted as a function of time and compared to the design curves, which are determined under optimal conditions.

-The test system works with a pressure stabilisation approach.
-Proper connectors make possible to associate the testing locomotive to the brake check apparatus.
-When the locomotive is connected, the pressure of the test system is adjusted by increasing the pressure value to the test one.
-This makes possible to check the functionality of the brake, by measuring the time required to reach a certain pneumatic pressure and to release it.
-This method agrees with the starting preamble showed in Figure 2.
-After the test is conducted, the system generates a report.
-As a sample, a study case made on the test of an ordinary locomotive is shown in Table 1.
-Those results are important to check if the obtained values lie within the functional intervals.
-If data shows that values are off-design, it is compulsory to take action on the locomotive.
-The test protocol is thus suggesting to identify the critical elements and therefore proceed with the macro protocol showed for maintenance of the railway elements (see Figure 3).
-After maintenance, the locomotive should be checked again to test the proper functional and safety condition of the entire braking system.
+The test system works using a pressure stabilisation approach.
+Proper connectors make it possible to associate the locomotive being tested with the brake-check apparatus.
+When the locomotive is connected, the pressure of the test system is adjusted by increasing the pressure value in the brake system being tested.
+This makes it possible to check the functionality of the brake by measuring the time required to reach a certain pneumatic pressure and then release it.
+This method is consistent with the starting preamble shown in Figure 2.
+After the test has been conducted, the system generates a report.
+As a sample, a case study of a test of an ordinary locomotive is shown in Table 1.
+It is important to check these results to establish whether the obtained values lie within the functional intervals.
+If the data shows that the values are off design, action on the locomotive must be taken.
+The test protocol thus suggests the identification of the critical elements and, therefore, the need to proceed with the macro protocol shown for the maintenance of the railway elements (see Figure 3).
+After maintenance, the locomotive should be checked again to test the proper functional and safety conditions of the entire braking system.

-Conversely, if the results are showing correct values which lie within the design intervals, the test should be considered as successfully completed.
+Conversely, if the results show that the values lie within the design intervals, the test should be considered as successfully completed.
 No action is therefore required for maintenance.
 This report is subsequently saved in the QR code for traceability reasons.
-In addition, the data obtained and the condition observed should suggest and schedule the next testing activities.
+In addition, the data obtained and the conditions observed should suggest and schedule the next round of tests.

 ConclusionS